Snownee/Lychee/docs/docs/README.md

 - [Lychee (Forge)](https://www.curseforge.com/minecraft/mc-mods/lychee)
 - [Lychee (Fabric)](https://www.curseforge.com/minecraft/mc-mods/lychee-fabric)

-Currently Lychee has support for following recipe type (with full JEI/REI support!):
+Currently Lychee has support for the following recipe type (with full JEI/REI support!):

 - Use or click on a block with item
 - Item entity burning